-All pregnant women will develop a degree of abdominal separation (diastasis Recti) during their third trimester of pregnancy.
-It is a normal physiological change that happens to the tummy wall that makes room for the growth of the baby.
+All pregnant women will develop a degree of abdominal separation (Diastasis Recti) during their third trimester of pregnancy.
+It is a normal physiological change that happens to the tummy wall which makes room for the growth of the baby.

 WHAT SHOULD THE GAP BE LIKE?

 A 'normal tummy gap' is roughly the distance between your second and third knuckle and should feel like the space in between.

 In pregnancy, the rectus abdominus muscle (commonly known as the '6-pack' muscle) will stretch and move towards either side of the abdominal wall.
 The linea alba which runs down the centre of the abdominal wall will also stretch and widen.
 This is referred to as 'the gap'.
 For many women, this natural separation will close during the first 6-8 weeks postpartum.
 For others, the separation will remain causing a range of symptoms including lower back pain and pelvic floor muscle problems.

 FOCUS ON TENSION NOT WIDTH

 Many women focus on the 'width of their gap', but it is more important to consider what it feels like between the gap.
 Is it firm and taut or thin and squishy?
 Do you notice a dip either above or below your tummy button?
 Does your tummy button stick out or dome when you get out of bed or when you do traditional abdominal 'crunches'?
 All of these could be signs of a persistent tummy gap which can cause both short and long-term problems if not addressed.

 We all need a strong abdominals in order to move and exercise well, however not all exercise is created equal.
 Many women will overwork their tummy muscles in an effort to 'close the gap' which can make symptoms worse and delay healing even more.
 It is important to discuss your symptoms with a specialist postnatal physiotherapist.
 They can help assess your condition and plan your safe return to exercise.

 WHERE CAN I GET HELP?